 What if I get hungry and thirsty?

-Enhance your Ballet Under the Stars experience with a gourmet hamper from The Blonde Butler and remove the worry about organising and transporting food to the venue.
+Enhance your Ballet Under the Stars experience with a gourmet hamper and remove the worry about organising and transporting food to the venue.
 These must be pre-ordered ahead of the event and collected on-site.

 Food and drinks (alcoholic and non-alcoholic) are welcome; however, no packaged and commercial takeaway food is permitted at the venue.
 Please respect the venue by bringing plastic bottles and cans.
 Glass is strictly not allowed.

 Free water bubblers are available onsite and outlets will sell water.